13 Jan 2021

 As Helga Moreno succinctly puts it, “Something that looks great but is difficult to use is exemplary of great UI and poor UX.
 While Something very usable that looks terrible is exemplary of great UX and poor UI.”

 UX design is known for being one of the most satisfying career options with a very healthy work-life balance.
-It ranked 7th in the Forbes list of top 20 jobs for work-life balance.
-In a recent Nielson Norman Group study, UX designers rated their career satisfaction as 5.4 on a scale of 1-7.
+It ranked 2nd in the Glassdoor list of top 25 jobs for work-life balance, with a rating of 4.1 over 5.
+By the end of 2019, Nielson Norman Group conducted a study with UX designers rating their career satisfaction of 5.4 on a scale of 1-7.

 UI/UX designer salaries in Hong Kong are among the most remunerative.
 Plus, there is a huge demand-supply gap when it comes to skilled UX designers.
 So if you have the skills, the opportunities are limitless.